ipartola/groper/README.md

     $ pip install groper

-groper is licensed under the BSD license and is Copyright (c) 2011 Ridgebit LLC.
+groper is licensed under the MIT license and is Copyright (c) 2011 Igor Partola